 Meet and Greet: Monday, July 1st at 7:00PM on the Grandstand Stage at the Calhoun County Fairgrounds Rehearsals: Rehearsals will be held in the Grandstand Stage at the Calhoun County Fairgrounds.
-All dates and times are scheduled according to the number of participants and determined at the Meet and Greet on 6.
-Entry/Recipe form for each entry must be completed and July 1st.
+All dates and times are scheduled according to the number of participants and determined at the Meet and Greet on July 1st.
 All rehearsals are mandatory unless arrangements are made.